giovian/io/_docs/forms.md

 **Authentication and saving path**

-To save a data file e.g. `path/file.json`, a logged user with writing permission is required.
+To save a data file is required a logged user with writing permission.
 ```js
 storage.get("login.role") = "admin"
 ```